MaxStelmah/Tools/README.md

 ParsedLog.py - very simple class for handling logs.

 GraphTimeLine.py - the tool for comparing results on a timescale.
+For example use autovision_v1 and autovision_v2 folders to see, how GrapTimeline working is.